EBolle/Data-Modeling-with-Postgres/README.md

 ### Instructions

-Before you can run the notebook and scripts, there are 3 things you need to do:
+Before you can run the notebook and scripts, there are a few things you need to do:
 - create and activate a virtual environment
 - create a .env file and set your credentials